zangrafx/webplatformdaily-site/data/latest.md

 **Update!** The source code of this web-site is [on GitHub](https://github.com/simevidas/webplatformdaily-site).
 This includes all the data (which is in Markdown files).
+The README file of the repository also serves as a FAQ.
+Refer to it for information about this web-site.

 ## Sticky